tkf/Kwonly.jl/README.md

 Here `recon(a1, x=2)` is equivalent to `A(x=2, y=a1.y)`.

 `recon` is handy for shallow structs but it's hard to use when modifying a nested field.
-Macro `@recon` can be used in this case:
+Macro `@recon` can be useful in such cases:

 ```julia
 using Reconstructables: @recon